-- Large saute pan or wok and tongs
+- Large saute pan or wok

-- Bowl and whisk if preparing sauce
+- Bowl and whisk if preparing the sauce

-Step One: Prepare Your Sauce
+Step One: Prepare Your Sauce and Tofu

 I highly recommend preparing your own stir-fry dressing.
-Store-bought pad thai sauce ingredients often include a lot of sugar and non-vegan fish sauce.
+Store-bought pad Thai sauce ingredients often include a lot of sugar and non-vegan fish sauce.
 Feel free to prepare the spicy almond thai sauce below or choose from Thai Peanut Sauce or Toasted Sesame Ginger sauce!

-To prepare the spicy almond thai sauce simply whisk all of the ingredients together in a bowl.
+To prepare the spicy almond Thai sauce, simply whisk all of the ingredients together in a bowl.

-Step Two: Heat Your Cookware
+Step 3: Heat Your Cookware

 Follow these tips to execute Wok Hei at home:

-- If you don’t have a wok at home, go check out a local asian market and purchase a small one!
-Alternatively, use a large saute-pan or cast iron skillet.
+- If you don’t have a wok at home, go check out a local Asian market and purchase a small one!
+Alternatively, use a large saute pan or cast iron skillet.

-- No matter what you choose, don’t overcrowd the pan with ingredients or else you’ll end up cooling the pan down and causing it to steam/stew not stir-fry.
+- No matter what you choose, don’t overcrowd the pan with ingredients or else you’ll end up cooling the pan down and causing it to steam/stew, not stir-fry.
 A good rule of thumb is to only take up about 1/3 or a little under a half of the pan with ingredients.